isabellelwang/MIT-AJL-Team1/README.md

 - my_model.h5.
 Saves the model and its paramters to make it easier to load in the future (no need to train it everytime).

 - predictions.csv.
-A Csv file of the model's predictions, what we would submit).
+A Csv file of the model's predictions (what we would submit).